thinkful-ei-rabbit/capstone-three-client-team-b/README.md

 <!-- ### We're working dilligently to incorporate these next user stories! -->

 - Returning users can view and edit their profile
-- All users can view a leaderboard
+- All users can view the leaderboard

 ## About the Devs